techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 Is this strange?
 It can actually make a lot of sense in certain situations.
 For example:

 - You work in a call centre.
-Your long-term illness is related to the subject matter of the calls, which induces anxiety and make you relive past trauma.
+Your long-term illness is related to the subject matter of the calls, which induces anxiety and makes you relive past trauma.
 - You're reintegrating, but it's clear that the work environment isn't conducive to your recovery.
 - In consultation with the company doctor, you start looking at job postings for call centre work at other companies where the subject matter doesn't hamper your recovery.